-We have previously written on force majeure provisions during Coronavirus.
-However, wedding contracts create special circumstances allowing would be newlyweds.
-The U.S. has declared a national emergency, and certain states, such as California, have issued executive orders implementing “shelter in place” of all residents, ordering closure of all nonessential businesses, and prohibiting gatherings of over ten people, arguably creating a public policy that weddings cannot go forward during the crisis.
+Wedding contracts create special circumstances around would-be newlyweds.
+The United States government has declared a national emergency.
+Certain states, such as California, have issued orders implementing “shelter in place” of all residents, ordering closure of all nonessential businesses, and prohibiting gatherings of more than 10 people.
+These rules have arguably created a public policy that weddings cannot go forward during the crisis.